AdobeDocs/ffs-translate-lipsync/src/pages/index.md

 <Hero slots="heading, text" background="rgb(233, 80, 80)" className="adls-header"/>

-# Adobe Dubbing and Lipsync (ADLS) Public Beta APIs
+# Adobe Dubbing and Lip Sync (ADLS) APIs

-An overview of the APIs currently available in public beta
+Use ADLS to translate and transcribe your source, and create audio or video from those transcriptions.

 ## Overview

-Welcome to the Dubbing & Lipsync API documentation.
-This documentation will guide you through:
+The Dubbing and Lip Sync (ADLS) API is a resource that allows you to translate and transcribe your source content, and then use those transcriptions to generate audio and video with precise, accurate dubbing and lip sync.

+Current features offered with this API include:

-**Transcribe API:** Generate accurate transcriptions in source or target language with the ability to download and edit transcripts.
-Integrate seamlessly with other APIs for a streamlined workflow.
+- [**Transcribe API**](./api/index.md) - Generate accurate transcriptions in the source language or in another target language.
+You are able to download and edit these transcripts.

-**Dub API:** Automate audio and video voice translation with optional lip-syncing, producing high-quality dubbing output regardless of background noise and music.
-Content Authenticity Initiative (CAI) support ensures content protection against deep fakes.
+- [**Dub API**](./api/index.md) - Use audio and video voice transriptions to produce high-quality dubs, regardless of background noise and music.
+[Content Authenticity Initiative (CAI)](http://contentauthenticity.org/) support ensures protection against deepfakes.

-**Lipsync API (included as a parameter in Dub):** Achieve precise lip-syncing with accurate lip composition on the speaker’s mouth, and create high-quality composited lip-sync videos.
-Supports multi-speaker scenarios for an enhanced user experience.
+- **Lip Sync** is included as a parameter of the Dub API.
+Create high-quality composited videos with precise lip-syncing.
+This feature supports multi-speaker scenarios.

-Check out the [Getting Started Section](./guides/) to set up your project, obtain and authenticate your credentials, and build efficient workflows by chaining API calls across these endpoints. <br /> <br />
+[Check out the Getting Started page](./guides/) when you're ready to set up your project, obtain and authenticate your credentials, and learn to build efficient workflows by chaining API calls across these endpoints.